 Greg Bowdens, rise through the ranks of the Middle Island Fishing Crew has been nothing short of remarkable.
 The inland fishing society, the longest running in Australia, named him as its new admiral on November 28 at the society’s annual banquet at the famous Hannans Club.
-Greg is a businessman who is the director of West Best Plumbing.

 In just over three years since Mr Bowden undertook his first MIFC voyage, the Kalgoorlie-born-and-bred plumber and businessman was reveling in his new appointment at the 2018 soiree.
 He takes the place of Carl Scarvaci, the departing admiral have has held the position during a period of significant success for the MIFC.
 Troy Dalla Costa is the other previous holder of the position.